-- Objectives of the BCP - Examples of disruption, threats, and emergency situations - The critical importance of the BCP to the organisation and employees - Introduction of the BCP team and its members - Roles and responsibilities of the BCP team - Expectation of employees during disruptive situations - Roles and responsibilities of every employee during disruption situations - Communication and contact points during disruptions - Employees' preparation for potential disruptions - Relevant simulation and practices such as using a fire extinguisher, and/or evacuation routes - Training format -
+- Objectives of the BCP - Examples of disruptions, threats, and emergency situations - The critical importance of the BCP to the organisation and employees - o Introduction of the business continuity team and its members - Roles and responsibilities of the business continuity team - o Expectations of employees during disruptive situations - o Roles and responsibilities of every employee during disruptive situations - Communication and contact points during disruptions - o Employees' preparation for potential disruptions - o Relevant simulation and practices such as using a fire extinguisher, and/or evacuation routes

+Training format -

 Employee training can be conduct in trainer-led classroom or virtual sessions.
 It can also take the form of simulations and practices, such as fire drills.
-BCP members can act as trainers for these employee training sessions, serving the purpose of training the workforce while deepening the knowledge of the BCP-member trainer.
+Business continuity team members can act as trainers for these employee training sessions, serving the purpose of training the workforce while deepening the knowledge of the - business continuity team member trainer.